JonC613/ManualMaster-2/replit.md

 - Manual storage in session state
 - JSON serialization support for data export/import
 - Base64 encoding for file handling
+- Support for web-sourced manuals (no file data storage)

 ## Data Flow

 1. **Upload**: User uploads PDF files through Streamlit file uploader
+2. **Auto-Find**: User searches for manuals automatically via web scraping
-2. **Processing**: PDF content is extracted using available PDF libraries
+3. **Processing**: PDF content is extracted using available PDF libraries OR web content is extracted using Trafilatura
-3. **Storage**: Manual data is stored in session state with metadata (title, category, upload date)
+4. **Storage**: Manual data is stored in session state with metadata (title, category, upload date, source URL)
-4. **Search/Filter**: Users can search and filter manuals by category or text content
+5. **Search/Filter**: Users can search and filter manuals by category or text content
-5. **Display**: Manuals are presented in a user-friendly interface
+6. **Display**: Manuals are presented in a user-friendly interface with source attribution

 ## External Dependencies